-MythBusters has inverted the trope; despite being made in America, so far the "Plane Boarding"/"Bite the Bullet" episode has only been shown overseas. note It's finally been added to the US broadcast schedule, over a year after the rest of the world saw it ... and then taken right off again.
+MythBusters has inverted the trope; despite being made in America, so far the "Plane Boarding"/"Bite the Bullet" episode has only been shown overseas. note It was finally added to the US broadcast schedule, over a year after the rest of the world saw it ... and then taken right off again.
 A clip from it continues to appear in Discovery's "new season" teaser videos, though.

 Despite being co-produced by Canada, there is currently no Region 1 DVD of Shoebox Zoo.